 Preparation went full speed ahead in 1992 but was paused due a sinkhole forming, leaving the Imagineers to move the location slightly.

-Casting a New Host for Disney Twilight Zone Tower of Terror
+Casting a New Host for Twilight Zone Tower of Terror at Disney World

-With Serling’s widow, Carol on board as an consultant, Disney held auditions for the man who would voice Serling in the attraction.
+With Serling’s widow, Carol on board as a consultant, Disney held auditions for the man who would voice Serling in the attraction.

 In the end, Mark Silverman was chosen by Carol to provide the voice.
 He would later add to the Disney California Adventure version and even to the 2019 season finale revival by CBS.